Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/leermiddelen/ontwerpstandaard/2025-02-24/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-09-02T09:07:19.045Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerclaim:(Leerclaim -> Leerclaim))
+2025-09-02T09:30:01.780Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerclaim:(Leerclaim -> Leerclaim))

-2025-09-02T09:07:19.047Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerprestatie:(Leerprestatie -> Toekenningsproces))
+2025-09-02T09:30:01.781Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerprestatie:(Leerprestatie -> Toekenningsproces))

-2025-09-02T09:07:19.047Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:EuropeesDigitaalCredential:(EuropeesDigitaalCredential -> VerifieerbareCredential))
+2025-09-02T09:30:01.781Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:EuropeesDigitaalCredential:(EuropeesDigitaalCredential -> VerifieerbareCredential))

-2025-09-02T09:07:19.047Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leeractiviteit))
+2025-09-02T09:30:01.781Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leeractiviteit))

-2025-09-02T09:07:19.049Z info: Connector Model:OSLO-Leermiddelen:Schema.org:CreatiefWerk:(CreatiefWerk -> Licentie) is not an association with a source role.
+2025-09-02T09:30:01.783Z info: Connector Model:OSLO-Leermiddelen:Schema.org:CreatiefWerk:(CreatiefWerk -> Licentie) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.049Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leermiddel) is not an association with a source role.
+2025-09-02T09:30:01.784Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leermiddel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.050Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.784Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.050Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> CreatiefWerk) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> CreatiefWerk) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.050Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.050Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.051Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Leermiddel) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Leermiddel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.051Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Leermiddel) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Leermiddel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.051Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.051Z info: Connector Model:OSLO-Leermiddelen:Schema.org:CreatiefWerk:(CreatiefWerk -> Agent) is not an association with a source role.
+2025-09-02T09:30:01.785Z info: Connector Model:OSLO-Leermiddelen:Schema.org:CreatiefWerk:(CreatiefWerk -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.051Z info: Connector Model:OSLO-Leermiddelen:DCTerms:Agent:(Agent -> CreatiefWerk) is not an association with a source role.
+2025-09-02T09:30:01.786Z info: Connector Model:OSLO-Leermiddelen:DCTerms:Agent:(Agent -> CreatiefWerk) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.052Z info: Connector Model:OSLO-Leermiddelen:W3C-Time:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
+2025-09-02T09:30:01.786Z info: Connector Model:OSLO-Leermiddelen:W3C-Time:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.052Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.786Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.052Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.786Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.052Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-02T09:30:01.786Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.052Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> LeermiddelVerzameling) is not an association with a source role.
+2025-09-02T09:30:01.786Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> LeermiddelVerzameling) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.052Z info: Connector Model:OSLO-Leermiddelen:W3C-Time:Tijdsduur:(Tijdsduur -> TemporeleEntiteit) is not an association with a source role.
+2025-09-02T09:30:01.787Z info: Connector Model:OSLO-Leermiddelen:W3C-Time:Tijdsduur:(Tijdsduur -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-09-02T09:07:19.053Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+2025-09-02T09:30:01.787Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
 Using fallback URI (http://todo.com/) instead.

-2025-09-02T09:07:19.053Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen).
+2025-09-02T09:30:01.788Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen).
 Using fallback URI (http://todo.com/) instead.

-2025-09-02T09:07:19.053Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Schema.org).
+2025-09-02T09:30:01.788Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Schema.org).
 Using fallback URI (http://todo.com/) instead.

-2025-09-02T09:07:19.053Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:W3C-Time).
+2025-09-02T09:30:01.788Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:W3C-Time).
 Using fallback URI (http://todo.com/) instead.

-2025-09-02T09:07:19.053Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:DCTerms).
+2025-09-02T09:30:01.788Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:DCTerms).
 Using fallback URI (http://todo.com/) instead.

-2025-09-02T09:07:19.054Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Dummy).
+2025-09-02T09:30:01.788Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Dummy).
 Using fallback URI (http://todo.com/) instead.

+2025-09-02T09:30:01.788Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Dump).
+Using fallback URI (http://todo.com/) instead.

+2025-09-02T09:30:01.796Z warn: [ConverterHandler]: Entity with path Model:OSLO-Leermiddelen:Schema.org:OpeningsurenSpecificatie has an empty value for tag ap-usageNote-nl.

+2025-09-02T09:30:01.807Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO-Leermiddelen:Schema.org:Geldbedrag:valuta).

 #||# -------------------------------------